floating-ui/floating-ui/README.md

   </tr>
 </table>

-You can sponsor Floating UI in a variety of ways on [Open Collective](https://opencollective.com/floating-ui).
+You can support Floating UI in a variety of ways on [Open Collective](https://opencollective.com/floating-ui).

 ## Why